Apnicaf Injection

 Alcohol

-It is unsafe to consume alcohol with Apnicaf Injection
+It is not known whether it is safe to consume alcohol with Apnicaf Injection.
+Please consult your doctor.

 Pregnancy